Welcome to Resilience Design

 Our Approach

-Landscape Services From concept sketches to detailed master plans, having a design will help ensure your effort and dollars are moving you towards the landscape you want, one that is well-suited for your site and lifestyle.
+From concept sketches to detailed master plans, having a design will help ensure your effort and dollars are moving you towards the landscape you want, one that is well-suited for your site and life.
 A ‘systems’ perspective will take into account the flows of inputs and outputs from your property, helping to make it as efficient and ecologically-friendly as it is beautiful.

-Native plants are multifunctional and critically important to creating high quality habitat so I emphasis their use in my projects while also helping clients make an organic management plan to mitigate invasive weeds on their property – and to understand them in an ecological context of natural succession.
+Native plants are multifunctional and critically important to creating high quality habitat so we emphasis their use in our projects.
+We also helping clients make an organic management plan to mitigate invasive weeds on their property – and to understand them in an ecological context of natural succession.

 Holistic design also requires an awareness of time on a longer scale than what is typically considered in the landscaping industry.
-Questions such as ‘Who/what was here before your yard was here?’ and ‘What is the capacity and potential of this land?’, ‘What effect will climate change and fire have on this site?’ are central to my work.
-I don’t have all the answers to these questions, but I believe we need to keep asking them.
+Questions such as ‘Who/what was here before your yard was here?’ and ‘What is the capacity and potential of this land?’, ‘What effect will climate change and fire have on this site?’ are central to our work.
+We don’t have all the answers to all of these questions, but we believe we need to keep asking them.
 When we approach the land with patience and humility, as kin, our efforts have a better chance of leading to good stewardship.

 Mulysa_Headshot.jpeg

-Specializing in urban and rural homesteads, landscape designer and horticulturist Mulysa Melco brings over 30 years of experience and a life-long passion for nature and ecological living to her practice.
+Specializing in urban and rural planning, landscape designer and horticulturist Mulysa Melco brings over 30 years of experience and a life-long passion for nature and ecological living to her practice.

 Creating productive, multi-functional spaces that support sustainable living is my goal.
 I help clients tap into natural abundance right where they are, taking into consideration the unique characteristics of the site, their time and resources, and their personal style.

-I design landscapes to enhance habitat for people, plants, and wildlife.
+I design landscapes to enhance habitat for people, plants, water and wildlife.
 My approach incorporates permaculture principles and an awareness of needing to re-envision how we use our land and resources as our society transitions to lower energy consumption.
-I believe there are myriad powerful, positive, and pleasurable changes we can make in our daily lives—starting in our own yards and communities.
+I believe there are myriad powerful, positive, and pleasurable changes we can make in our daily lives — starting in our own yards and communities.

-Mulysa has a BFA from the Minneapolis College of Art and Design and a Master of Agriculture in Horticulture degree (focusing on landscape design and garden history) from the University of Minnesota–Twin Cities.
-She also studied at the Istituto d’Arte in Florence, interned at the Royal Botanic Gardens Kew in England, and received her Permaculture Design Certificate in 2010 with Toby Hemenway.
+Mulysa has a Master of Agriculture in Horticulture degree (focusing on landscape design and garden history) from the University of Minnesota–Twin Cities and BFA from the Minneapolis College of Art and Design.
+She studied at the Istituto d’Arte in Florence, Italy, interned at the Royal Botanic Gardens Kew in England, and received her Permaculture Design Certificate in 2010.
 Mulysa teaches design and ecology courses as Associate Faculty at Clackamas Community College and through Rewild Portland.

 Paola Smith lends their project management skills, organizational prowess, and attention to detail as the land care lead and landscape design support for Resilience Design.